DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `#%#` without `//scriptlet`: Appears to insert JavaScript code that is written into the list, as opposed to from an embedded file.
 Requires heavy privileges.
 * `:properties`: Claims to be similar to `:-abp-properties`, but is incompatible with it.
 #### Blocking
-* `$empty`: Results in a fake empty page being loaded, instead of an error page.
 * `$match-case`: Makes the criteria case-sensitive.
 * `$$script`: Uses very advanced criteria to block scripts that meet them.
 * `$cookie`: Blocks cookies.